ncarlier/nunux-reader/README.md

 Features:

- * Fast as the wind thanks to Redis and Node.js
+ * Faster than light thanks to Redis and Node.js
+ * Dynamic GUI thanks to AngularJS
  * Responsive Web Design
  * Login with Google OpenID or Mozilla Persona
  * OPML import/export